| 规格 | 价格 | |

 Therapeutic Uses

-Antitubercular Agents Ethambutol is indicated in combination with other antituberculosis medications in the treatment of all forms of tuberculosis, including tuberculous meningitis, caused by Mycobacterium tuberculosis. /Included in US product labeling/ Ethambutol is used in the treatment of atypical mycobacterial infections, such as Mycobacterium avium complex (MAC). /NOT included in US product labeling/ Drug Warnings Appropriate studies on the relationship of age to the effects of ethambutol have not been performed in children up to 13 years of age.
-Ethambutol is generally not recommended in children whose visual acuity cannot be monitored (younger than 6 years of age).
-However, ethambutol should be considered for all children with organisms resistant to other medications, and in whom susceptibility to ethambutol has been demonstrated or is likely.
-The most important adverse effect of ethambutol is optic neuritis with decreases in visual acuity, constriction of visual fields, central and peripheral scotomas, and loss of red-green color discrimination.
-The extent of ocular toxicity appears to be related to the dose and duration of ethambutol therapy.
-However, such toxicity also has been reported rarely after only a few days of therapy with the drug, and may represent an idiosyncratic reaction.
-Other adverse effects of ethambutol include dermatitis, pruritus, headache, malaise, dizziness, fever, mental confusion, disorientation, possible hallucinations, joint pain, and rarely anaphylactoid reactions.
-GI upset, abdominal pain, nausea, vomiting, and anorexia have also occurred occasionally with ethambutol.
-Peripheral neuritis, with numbness and tingling of the extremities, has been reported infrequently.
-Increased serum uric acid concentrations and precipitation of acute gout have occurred occasionally in patients receiving ethambutol and are probably the result of decreased renal clearance of urate.
-Transient impairment of liver function, as indicated by abnormal liver function test results, has also occurred.
-Cholestatic jaundice, which appeared to be caused by ethambutol, has been reported in at least one patient who received the drug both alone and in conjunction with streptomycin.
-Visual testing should be performed prior to initiating ethambutol therapy and then periodically during therapy with the drug.
-Testing should be done monthly in patients receiving more than 15 mg/kg daily.
-Examinations should include ophthalmoscopy, finger perimetry, and testing of color discrimination.
-Patients developing adverse ocular effects during ethambutol therapy may show subjective visual symptoms either before or simultaneously with decreases in visual acuity.
-All patients receiving the drug should be questioned periodically about blurred vision and other subjective visual symptoms and should be instructed to report to their physicians any such changes as soon as they are noticed.
-If substantial changes in visual acuity occur, ethambutol should be discontinued immediately.
-For more Drug Warnings (Complete) data for ETHAMBUTOL (10 total), please visit the HSDB record page.
-Pharmacodynamics Ethambutol is indicated in combination with other anti-tuberculosis drugs in the treatment of pulmonary tuberculosis.
-It has a long duration of action as it is administered daily, and a moderate therapeutic window.
-Patients should be counselled regarding the risk of optic neuritis and hepatic toxicity. |
+Anti-tuberculosis Drugs Ethambutol, used in combination with other anti-tuberculosis drugs, is indicated for the treatment of various types of tuberculosis caused by Mycobacterium tuberculosis, including tuberculous meningitis. /Included on US product label/ Ethambutol is also used to treat atypical mycobacterial infections, such as Mycobacterium avium complex (MAC) infections. /Not included on US product label/ Drug Warnings No studies have been conducted on the relationship between the efficacy of ethambutol and age in children under 13 years of age.
+Ethambutol is generally not recommended for children (under 6 years of age) whose vision cannot be monitored.
+However, ethambutol should be considered for all children who are resistant to other drugs and have proven or potential sensitivity to ethambutol.
+The most common adverse reaction of ethambutol is optic neuritis, manifested as decreased vision, narrowed visual field, central and peripheral scotomas, and loss of red-green color vision.
+The degree of ocular toxicity appears to be related to the dose and duration of ethambutol treatment.
+However, there are reports of this toxicity even after only a few days of use, which may be a specific reaction.
+Other adverse reactions to ethambutol include dermatitis, itching, headache, malaise, dizziness, fever, confusion, disorientation, possible hallucinations, arthralgia, and rare anaphylactic reactions.
+In addition, ethambutol can occasionally cause gastrointestinal upset, abdominal pain, nausea, vomiting, and anorexia.
+Peripheral neuritis, with numbness and tingling in the extremities, has been reported occasionally but is not uncommon.
+Elevated serum uric acid levels and acute gout attacks have been occasionally observed in patients treated with ethambutol, possibly due to decreased renal clearance of uric acid.
+Abnormal liver function test results suggest possible transient liver impairment.
+At least one patient developed cholestatic jaundice after using ethambutol alone or in combination with streptomycin; this jaundice appears to be ethambutol-induced.
+Visual examination should be performed before starting ethambutol treatment and regularly during treatment.
+Patients taking more than 15 mg/kg daily should be examined monthly.
+The examination should include fundus examination, finger visual field testing, and color vision discrimination tests.
+Patients experiencing ocular adverse reactions during ethambutol treatment may experience subjective visual symptoms before or simultaneously with decreased vision.
+All patients taking this medication should be regularly questioned about the presence of blurred vision and other subjective visual symptoms, and should be advised to report any such changes to their doctor immediately.
+If significant changes in vision occur, ethambutol should be discontinued immediately.
+For more complete data on ethambutol (10 in total), please visit the HSDB record page.
+Pharmacodynamics Ethambutol is indicated for the treatment of pulmonary tuberculosis in combination with other anti-tuberculosis drugs.
+Due to daily administration, it has a long duration of action and a moderate therapeutic window.
+Patients should be informed of the risks of optic neuritis and hepatotoxicity. |

 | 分子式 |